zowe/zowe-cli/packages/cli/README.md

 **What is the difference between V1 and V2?**

-  - V2 comes with **team profiles** and the **deprecation of the Secure Credential Store** (SCS) plug-in.
+  - V2 uses **team profiles** and **deprecates the Secure Credential Store** (SCS) plug-in.

-    Connection details can now be managed efficiently within one file, promoting a global configuration that can be shared across teams and mainframe services.
+    Connection details can be managed efficiently within one file, promoting a global configuration that can be shared across teams and mainframe services.
 For more information on how to use profiles, visit [Zowe Docs](https://docs.zowe.org/stable/user-guide/cli-using-using-team-profiles/)

-    Secure credential encryption is now included in the core CLI.
-The CLI prompts you to enter the username and password securely by default.
-Commands in the zowe config command group now let you manage security for any option value.
+    Secure credential encryption is included in the core CLI.

 <br/>